 The Executive Committee of the Staff Senate manages and oversees the Staff Senate.
 The Staff Senate is always looking for volunteers to serve and assist on our various sub-committees.
 You do not need to be a Staff Senator to participate.
-Click on the following links to view information about each committee.

 This committee addresses issues that directly affect Staff and their day to day life here at this University.
 They have and continue to address issues such as affordable daycare, leave donation, seniority issues, time keeping, Staff recognition and anything that affects Staff morale here at UMB.